cpp-lln-lab/bidspm/docs/source/architecture.rst

 ************

-At the highest levels CPP SPM is organized in workflows: they all start with the prefix `bids` (for example ``bidsRealignReslice``) and are in the folder :mod:`src.workflows` Workflows typical run on all the subjects specified in the ``options`` structure (see the :ref:`set-up` section).
+At the highest levels CPP SPM is organized in workflows: they all start with the prefix `bids` (for example ``bidsRealignReslice``) and are in the folder :mod:`src.workflows`
+Workflows typical run on all the subjects specified in the ``options`` structure (see the :ref:`set-up` section).

-Workflows run by creating matlab batches that are then passed to SPM to run.
+Most workflows run by creating matlab batches that are saved as ``.mat`` files in a ``jobs`` then passed to the SPM jobman to run.
-To do this they call "bacth creating functions" that all start with the prefix ``setBatch`` (for example ``setBatchCoregistration``). and are in the folder :mod:`src.batches`.
+To do this the workflows call "bacth creating functions" that all start with the prefix ``setBatch`` (for example ``setBatchCoregistration``). and are in the folder :mod:`src.batches`.

+Many workflows include some post-processing steps (like file renaming) after the execution of the batch, so in many cases the output of running just the batch and running the whole workflow will be different.

 :ref:`preprocessing`, :ref:`statistics` and :ref:`fieldmaps` handling have their own document pages.